onehilltech/ember-cli-mdc/packages/mdc-snackbar/README.md

 unused snackbar elements dispersed throughout the HTML code, which can degrade performance depending on the number of unused snackbar components.

-Because of these challenges, we recommend always using an application-wide snackbar component.
+Because of these challenges, we recommend always using an application snackbar component.
 This is not hard to do, and just requires a little configuration.
-Once you create an application-wide snackbar component, you can show the snackbar from anywhere in the application.
+Once you create an application snackbar component, you can show the snackbar from anywhere in the application.
 Let's take a look at how to make this happen.